 We acknowledge that people learn in many different ways, and respond best to different types of input (visual, auditory and kinaesthetic); we must therefore deliver teaching in different ways to address the needs of all our learners.
 Our Schemes of work are designed to bring the curriculum to life and are interpreted creatively by teachers to inspire and challenge students.
-We ensure the best possible environment for learning by developing a positive atmosphere in which Students feel safe and feel they belong, in which they enjoy being challenged, but in Home Tree School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is out aim that all students fulfil their potential which they enjoy learning, and know that they will succeed (because they know the challenge will have been set at the right level).
+We ensure the best possible environment for learning by developing a positive atmosphere in which Students feel safe and feel they belong, in which they enjoy being challenged, but in which they enjoy learning, and know that they will succeed (because they know the challenge will have been set at the right level).
 We provide small class sizes which ensure that each student's individual strengths, talents and aptitudes are nurtured and developed.
 All teaching is structured to maximise learning opportunities and lessons are planned in accordance with the following principles:

-- the teaching should build on previous learning; - the teacher should explain the learning objectives, and why the lesson is important; - it should allow students to see the links within learning; - the lesson should be presented in a range of styles; - it should allow opportunities for the Students to build up their own understanding through various activities; - it should allow opportunities for the Students to review what has been learnt; - it should have built-in opportunities for feedback to the Students, celebrating success and reviewing learning strategies; - the teaching should indicate what the next step in the learning will be.
+- the teaching should build on previous learning; - the teacher should explain the learning objectives, and why the lesson is important;

+- it should allow students to see the links within learning; - the lesson should be presented in a range of styles; - it should allow opportunities for the Students to build up their own understanding through various activities; - it should allow opportunities for the Students to review what has been learnt; - it should have built-in opportunities for feedback to the Students, celebrating success and reviewing learning strategies; - the teaching should indicate what the next step in the learning will be.